keichi/binary-parser/README.md

 ```

 ### namely(alias)
-Set an alias to this parser, so there will be an opportunity to refer to it by
+Set an alias to this parser, so that it can be referred to by name in methods
-name in methods like `.array`, `.nest` and `.choice`, instead of requirement
+like `.array`, `.nest` and `.choice`, without the requirement to have an
-to have an instance of it.
+instance of this parser.

 Especially, the parser may reference itself: